 - i) a) The company has maintained proper records showing full particulars including quantitative details and situation of Fixed Assets for the year under audit in the soft (computerized) form. - b) We have been informed that the physical verification of fixed assets was carried out by the management during the year, which in our opinion is reasonable having regard to the nature of the assets.
 We have been informed that no material discrepancy was noted on such verification. - c) No immovable properties are held by the company.
 Hence, the clause is not applicable. - ii) Considering the nature of the business and services rendered by the company, provisions of clause 3 (ii) of the CARO relating to inventory are not applicable. - iii) The company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act.
 Therefore, provisions of clause 3 (iii) of the CARO are not applicable. - iv) During the year, company has not advanced any loan to directors or to any other body corporate.
 Therefore, the provisions of Clause 3(iv) of the CARO are not applicable. - v) During the year, the company has not accepted any deposits from public. - vi) Central Government has not prescribed any service rendered by the company under section 148(1) of the Companies Act for maintenance of Cost records.

-- vii) a) The company is regular in depositing with appropriate authorities undisputed statutory dues including the Provident Fund, Employees State Insurance, Income Tax, Sales Tax, Wealth Tax, Service Tax, Goods and Services Tax, duty of Excise, Value Added Tax, cess and any other statutory dues applicable to it. - b) According to the information and explanation given to us, there are no dues of income tax, sales tax, wealth tax, service tax, Goods and Services Tax, custom duty, excise duty, cess which have not been deposited on account of any dispute. - viii) In our opinion and according to the information and explanation given to us, the company has defaulted in repayment of dues for loan taken from financial institutions or banks or debenture holders
+- vii) a) The company is regular in depositing with appropriate authorities undisputed statutory dues including the Provident Fund, Employees State Insurance, Income Tax, Sales Tax, Wealth Tax, Service Tax, Goods and Services Tax, duty of Excise, Value Added Tax, cess and any other statutory dues applicable to it. - b) According to the information and explanation given to us, there are no dues of income tax, sales tax, wealth tax, service tax, Goods and Services Tax, custom duty, excise duty, cess which have not been deposited on account of any dispute. - viii) In our opinion and according to the information and explanations given to us, the Company has defaulted in repayment of dues for loan taken from financial institutions or banks or debenture holders.

-(Rs. in Lakhs)
+(Rs. in Lak (hs) 1173.
+Lan

-Amount of Default at t Balance Sheet Date Name of Bank Principle Interest Period of Default (Days) Allahabad Bank 480.00 39.96 Ranging from 1 - 60 Days TOTAL 480.00 39.96
+Name of Bank Amount of Default a t Balance Sheet Date Period of

+Principal Interest Default (Days)

+Allahabad 745.22 46.31 Ranging from 0 -

+Bank 180 Days

+TOTAL 745.22 46.31

 - ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
-Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) The company's managerial remuneration has been provided with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.
+Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) According to the information and explanation given to us and based on our examination of the records of the Company, the Company has not paid/provided for managerial remuneration and hence provision of clause 3(xi) of the Companies (Auditor's Report) Order, 2016 are not applicable to the Company. - xii) In our opinion, the Company is not a chit fund or a nidhi / mutual benefit fund / society.
 Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting standards.